 - Verbal and written incident reporting.

-Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: HLTAID007 Provide advanced resuscitation.
+Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: HLTAID015 Provide advanced resuscitation and oxygen therapy.
+Attainment of this unit will also automatically include HLTAID009 Provide cardiopulmonary resuscitation.